JoBCB/HackingP2_2019/Read_Me_Files/Read_Me_Sam.md

 <b>What is hacking?</b>
+<summary> Examples</summary>
 * The gaining of unauthorized access to data in a system or computer.
 * Disturbing the system.
 * Using a clothes peg to prevent a trouser leg from getting caught in a bicycle chain is also basically a hack.
+* If two groups do not speak the same language, you come up with a new language that both understand.
+Language hack.

 ---